zamazan4ik/awesome-pgo/article/article.md

 TODO: add before and after PGO instrumentation assembler for Clang and GCC: https://godbolt.org/z/ofMKzEscn

 How much binary space does it take in practice?
-Let's check it:
+Let's check it (all tests are done on the Linux machine):

 | Application | Release size | Instrumented size | PGO optimized size | Instrumented to Release ratio | Compiler |
 |---|---|---|---|---|---|